Giancarlo Stanton Player Props: Yankees vs. Mariners

 Giancarlo Stanton At The Plate

-- Stanton is hitting .204 with four doubles, six home runs and six walks.
+- Stanton has four doubles, six home runs and six walks while batting .196.

+- Stanton has reached base via a hit in 16 games this year (of 26 played), and had multiple hits in three of those games.

+- Looking at the 26 games he has played this year, he's hit a home run in six of them (23.1%), and in 5.7% of his trips to the dish.

-- In 64.0% of his 25 games this season, Stanton has picked up at least one hit.
-He's also had three multi-hit games.
+- In 38.5% of his games this season, Stanton has had at least one RBI.
+He's picked up more than one in 11.5%.

-- He has gone deep in 24.0% of his games this year, and 5.9% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.